Background

 The nominee holds the funds in trust for the true heirs.
 To transfer title (ownership) of the account, banks typically require either:

-• A Succession Certificate (for bank deposits), or
+• Succession Certificate (for bank deposits), or

 • Letters of Administration / Probate (for other assets).